Horizontal vs Vertical Metal Bandsaws in Australia

 When should you Choose a Vertical Bandsaw

-- Your work involves irregular shapes
+- Your work involves fabrication and custom components

 MEP and Hydmech Bandsaws in Australia